 Our goal is to enlighten, encourage, empower and enrage women on campus as well as to win the acceptance of women in higher education and our larger culture.

-Kelly J. Baker began as editor of Women in Higher Education in September 2016.
-She was previously a freelance writer and editor with a religious studies PhD covering religion, higher education, gender, labor, motherhood, and popular culture.
+Kelly J. Baker is the editor of Women in Higher Education and The National Teaching and Learning Forum.
+She is a writer with a religious studies Ph.D. covering religion, higher education, gender, labor, motherhood, and popular culture.
 She started writing for Women in Higher Education in 2014.

 Please feel free to email her about possible submissions at email@example.com.

 Lois Elfman is an award-winning writer and editor whose work often focuses on higher education.
 She has examined complex contemporary issues, including gender equity, best practices for military veterans, innovative approaches to higher education, transgender issues, the enduring value of arts education and LGBTQ inclusion for publications such as Women in Higher Education, Diverse: Issues in Higher Education and HBCU Digest.

 An avid sports fan and women’s sports advocate, she co-founded Women’s Basketball magazine and has served as WNBA editor for HOOP, the official magazine of the NBA.
 Taking full advantage of the variety that freelancing allows, Lois has also done her fair share of celebrity interviews and has written extensively about fashion and jewelry.
 You can follow her on Twitter @LoisElfman.